-The membership of the Veterinary Schools Council (VSC) is made of the heads of seven UK veterinary schools offering degrees accredited by the Royal College of Veterinary Surgeons.
-VSC also represents two non-UK associate members: the School of Veterinary Medicine, University College Dublin; and the Faculty of Veterinary Medicine, Utrecht University.
+The Veterinary Schools Council (VSC) is the representative body for the eight UK veterinary schools offering degrees accredited by the Royal College of Veterinary Surgeons (RCVS).
+The Council also represents two non-UK associate members in Ireland and the Netherlands.

 To advocate, challenge and develop excellence in veterinary education, research and clinical service for the benefit of animal health and society.

 The Council has three key areas of focus:

 - Facilitating underpinning science and political engagement